Championing Monarch Conservation for Future Generations

 The monarch butterfly has one of, if not the, most complex migrations of any insect.
 Monarchs travel thousands of miles every year across North America and have become a symbol for countless communities.
-From being the state insect of six U.S. states, the symbol of the state of Michoacán and classroom favorite of elementary schools across the U.S., Mexico and Canada, the monarch is one famous insect.
+From being the state insect of six U.S. states, the symbol of the state of Michoacán, and the classroom favorite of elementary schools across the U.S., Mexico, and Canada, the monarch is one famous insect.
+That is why monarch conservation is a crucial part of our mission at Forests for Monarchs.

-The monarchs we see in Mexico each Fall and Winter traveled thousands of miles from Southern Canada and the Northern United States.
+The monarchs we see in Mexico each fall and winter travel thousands of miles from Canada and the United States.
 Having never made this migration, monarchs are evolutionarily programmed to travel back to the same exact forest every year.
 As March approaches, this “Super Generation” picks up activity and begins the mating process.
-And, soon after begin their journey north to the Mexico/Texas border where it will lay its eggs and die.
-Those eggs then become a new generation and it will take another two-four generations to reach Canada and the northern U.S. states each summer.
+Soon after, they begin their journey north to the Mexico/Texas border, where they will lay their eggs and die.
+Those eggs then become a new generation, and it will take another two to four generations to reach Canada and the northern U.S. states each summer.

 At one time, the monarch overwintering habitat in Mexico encompassed over 50 acres with a population of over one billion.
 Due to habitat loss and other factors threatening the monarch population, the overwintering colonies have dwindled to as little as 5 acres during some recent years.